From Orphan to High-Flyer is now for sale! Click here to order your copy!

 - Memories of cycling around Malta.

-- How Denis accidently ripped off the end of a small boy’s thumb while at the controls of a Lancaster.
+- How Denis accidentally ripped off the end of a small boy’s thumb while at the controls of a Lancaster.

-- The woman who was unfortunately crushed to death by a lorry.
+- The woman who was tragically crushed to death by a lorry.

 - Brushes with royalty.